lindar-open/ticket-generator-challenge/README.md

 - `-1` means `Blank` space in the ticket
 - the core part of the algorithm is in `AbstractTicketGenerator`
   - it iterates through the spaces of the tickets row by row and based on a set of rules it places the blanks and numbers
-- time complexity of algorithm is `O(n)` with some amortized time, where `n` is the total number of spaces in the 6 tickets
+- time complexity of the algorithm is `O(n)` with some amortized time, where `n` is the total number of spaces in the 6 tickets
   - the algorithm is hard to scale though. it was specifically implemented to generate 3x9 tickets in batches of 6
 - array lists are initialized in the `ArrayBasedTicketGenerator` to keep track of the state of the ticket generator
   - these array lists are maybe not optimal: removing an element has `O(n)` time complexity
   - it is possible to create another subclass for `AbstractTicketGenerator` which uses another approach